-Jennifer Lopez Wears Tantalizingly Short Dress On ARod Date Night In Florida
+Jennifer Lopez Wears Tantalizingly Short Dress On A-Rod Date Night In Florida

-Jennifer Lopez’s is known for wearing short and barely-there dresses.
-However, J-Lo’s hot mini number on date night with A-Rod pushed the limits and nearly caused her to reveal more than she bargained for.
+Jennifer Lopez is known for wearing short and barely-there dresses.
+However, J.Lo’s hot mini number on a date night with A-Rod pushed the limits and nearly caused her to reveal more than she bargained for.

-Jennifer Lopez and Alex Rodriguez have not officially gone on record and confirmed their romance, but a growing number of tabloids and news outlets are calling it.
-The pair was spotted in Miami Thursday night exiting a trendy eatery.
+Jennifer Lopez and Alex Rodriguez have not officially confirmed their romance, but a growing number of tabloids and news outlets are saying they’re an item.
+The pair was spotted in Miami on Thursday night exiting a trendy eatery.

-Cameras were posted up and ready to get the perfect shot of the “couple” showing any signs of the boyfriend-girlfriend thing, but it wouldn’t be so.
-As usual with Hollywood couples, they made solo grand exits and entrances — perhaps, for security purposes or attempts to throw off the paparazzi.
+Cameras were ready to get the perfect shot of the alleged couple showing any signs of the boyfriend-girlfriend thing, but it didn’t happen.
+As usual with Hollywood couples, they made solo grand exits and entrances, perhaps for security purposes or attempts to throw off the paparazzi.

 Instead, roving photogs got a bonus: Jennifer Lopez’s dress!
-The former American Idol judge, 47, was snapped leaving Casa Tua with the ex-New York Yankees slugger, 41, wearing a super-short white long sleeve mini dress that left nothing (or everything) to the imagination, citing an ETOnline report.
+The former American Idol judge, 47, was snapped leaving Casa Tua with the ex-New York Yankees slugger, 41, wearing a super-short white long sleeve mini dress that left nothing (or everything) to the imagination, citing an ET Online report.

-On the way in, Jenny paired her chic six-button number — which was fashionably left unsnapped by three along her dreamy pins — with golden strappy heels.
-On the way out, Lopez, apparently realizing she had a near miss of a wardrobe malfunction left only two buttons on her dress unsnapped.
-Jennifer’s face was flawless and her lips were painted rouge for the occasion.
-A-Rod wore a blue sweater, white pants and stylish kicks.
+On the way in, Jenny paired her chic six-button number with golden strappy heels.
+On the way out, Lopez, apparently realizing she had a near miss of a wardrobe malfunction, left only two buttons on her dress unsnapped.
+Jennifer’s face was flawless, and her lips were painted rouge for the occasion.
+A-Rod wore a blue sweater, white pants, and stylish kicks.

 03/16/2017: Jennifer Lopez dinner with Alex Rodriguez in Miami. pic.twitter.com/nYPYXlhmON